Danny7226/LearningSummary/README.md

 ### Transaction and locking
 * Optimistic locking, locks are placed automatically when data is about to save
+  * CAS (compare and swap) concept is used in optimistic locking
+  * CAS is introduced to make sure a thread updating a shared memory would fail if the shared memory has been updated to another
+  * CAS has ABA problem, meaning even comparedValue and expectedValue are the same, doesn't mean it has not been updated
+  * VersionNumber/TimeStamp is often used along with CAS to achieve optimistic locking
 * In DynamoDB, optimistic lock is achieved by version attribute to detect whether a data is modified prior to updating it
 * Pessimistic locking, locks are placed automatically when data are getting processed
   * DynamoDB's transaction is based on pessimistic locking